simdangelo/spark-essentials/README.md

 * Deploying Spark Applications on a Cluster

+For the sake of completeness, below is the official README.md file in Daniel's repository with instructions on how best to execute the code.

 # The official repository for the Rock the JVM Spark Essentials with Scala course

 This repository contains the code we wrote during  [Rock the JVM's Spark Essentials with Scala](https://rockthejvm.com/course/spark-essentials) (Udemy version [here](https://udemy.com/spark-essentials)) Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.